Florida Travel Blog is Documenting Destinations and Vacation Spots We Love -- We Live Here!!

 By the time you get to Panacea, you will be seeing Gulf front homes, fishing resorts and waterfront restaurants.
 The friendly people, places and views are not like anywhere else in Florida.

 As you leave Panacea, the road and waterfront parallel each other.
 In many spots, there is evidence of hurricane waters that washed out parts of the road.
 Repairs have been necessary several times over the years.

 Many Possible Stops Along Second Leg of Florida’s Backroads

 The second leg of your backroads Florida day trip has many opportunities for stops and detours.
 You may detour south from Panacea to Alligator Point, an island in the Gulf filled with beach homes and cottages.

 You may want to consider the story behind Tate’s Hell State Forest you will be passing through.
 We suggest you learn how this state preserve got its name – we won’t spoil it here, but it’s a great story.

 Another option is when you reach Eastpoint, Florida, you can take the bridge to St. George island.
 We have written about this popular island on several occasions.
 If fact, the beach at St. George Island is one of the top ten beaches in Florida.

-That’s a pretty full Florida day trip.
+That’s a pretty full Florida road trip.
 Add a couple of the recommended stops and you can turn this into an overnight weekend trip.

-Have fun and watch for our next backroad Florida trip.
+Have fun and watch for more of Florida’s backroads adventures.